Strangest NBA Draft Facts: 1947-2023

 1991: Before Shaq, There Was Stanley

-LSU's Shaquille O'Neal was one of the most certain No. 1 overall picks in history in 1992, but one year before that, he wasn't even the top NBA prospect on his own college team.
+LSU's Shaquille O'Neal was one of the most certain No. 1 overall picks in history in 1992.
+Two years before that, he wasn't even the top NBA prospect on his own college team.

 O'Neal was able to learn and thrive in Roberts' shadow during their time together at LSU and became a star, while Roberts struggled in the NBA for eight seasons due to a variety of weight and substance abuse issues.